Batik Solo step by step

 The last process is washing or soaking in cold water and drying in the sun before it can be used and worn.

-Okay guys, that’s a brief step-by-step explanation in making batik
+Okay, guys, that’s a brief step-by-step explanation of making batik

 If you are interested in studying it more deeply, please visit the city of Solo or Yogyakarta